weaveworks/wkp-docs/docs/deploying-wkp/cluster-creation-on-eks.md

 Set the `track` field to `eks`, and optionally, set the `clusterName`, `clusterRegion`, and `kubernetesVersion` fields.

-You can provide a path to an eksctl config file directly, or set some of the commonly used configuration in the `setup/config.yaml` file.
+You can provide a path to an eksctl config file directly to configure any of the available options, or set some of the commonly used configuration in the `setup/config.yaml` file.

 > Compatible with this version of WKP is eksctl's `ClusterConfig`, `apiVersion: eksctl.io/v1alpha5`.
 > Also, note that if an eksctl config file path is provided, it will override any other fields set in the eksConfig